RalishaW/WebWardrobe/README.md

 ## Description

-**Fashanize** is an intuitive wardrobe management and outfit-sharing web application designed to help users digitize their clothing, curate outfits, analyze their style habits, and share looks with others.
+**Fashanize** is an intuitive wardrobe management and outfit-sharing web application designed to help users digitize their clothing, curate outfits, analyse their style habits, and share looks with others.
 Built using the Agile methodology, this full-stack Flask application supports:

 ### Key Features

 - **Wardrobe Management**: Upload and tag clothing items with categories like color, condition, size, and more.
 - **Outfit Creation**: Mix and match your uploaded items into styled outfits.
-- **Wardrobe Analysis**: Gain insights into your fashion usage, most-used items, and outfit frequency through data visualizations.
+- **Wardrobe Analysis**: Gain insights into your fashion usage, most-used items, and outfit frequency through data visualisations.
-- **Social Sharing**: Publish outfits and browse those shared by others.
+- **Social Sharing**: Share outfits and browse those shared by others.
 - **Smart Image Processing**: Auto-remove backgrounds using `rembg` libraries for cleaner visuals.

 ---